Zeyu-Zhu/PGCU/README.md

 The implementation of PGCU is in model/PGCU.py, and the upsampling factor is set to 4.
 To use PGCU in a pan-sharpening network, you can simply replace the original upsampling method with PGCU.
 ## How to Declaration PGCU?
-    There are three main hyperparameters needed to be set the number of channels in the LRMS image the length of the feature vector in F, G. the number of DownSamplingBlock used in Information Extraction(for F)
+There are three main hyperparameters needed to be set
+    the number of channels in the LRMS image the length of the feature vector in F, G. the number of DownSamplingBlock used in Information Extraction(for F)
 ## How to use PGCU in forward function?
+    eg: upsampled_ms = self.PGCU(pan, lrms)
 Just simply replace the original upsampling method with PGCU.
-            eg: upsampled_ms = self.PGCU(pan, lrms)
 ## How to change scale factor in PGCU?
 PGCU is designed to upsample the LRMS to the scale of PAN.
 The only thing need to change is the difference between the number of DownSamplingBlock for F and G.

-A real example can be seen in model/FusionNet.py, in which FusionNet is the original pan-sharpening method and FusionNet* is the method whose upsampling component is replaced by PGCU
+A real example can be seen in model/PanNet.py, in which PanNet is the original pan-sharpening method and PanNet* is the method whose upsampling component is replaced by PGCU